 Rotary International, founded in 1905, is the world's largest service organisation, whose stated purpose is to bring together business and professional leaders in order to provide humanitarian services, encourage high ethical standards in all vocations and help build goodwill and peace in the world.
-We are 1.2 million neighbours, friends, and community leaders who come together to create positve, lasting change in our communities and around the world.
+We are 1.2 million neighbours, friends, and community leaders who come together to create positive, lasting change in our communities and around the world.

 The Rotary Club of Princes Risborough is a friendly club with over 50 dedicated individuals who exchange ideas, build relationships and take action.

 As well as raising money for many charities within the local community and abroad, we also join with other local organisations, supporting each other in many ways For a list of our Donations please click here.

 Our activities are many, for example the whole club supports the Kop Hill Climb motoring event in September attracting some 15,000 people to the event.
-We also hold a large Fireworks and Halloween evening in late October, which is well attended by the community with the focus on fun for the children.
+For our most recent activities see "Latest News" below.

 Every year, at the end of November in Dukes Street Garden, and in conjunction with the Rennie Grove Hospice we hold a Tree of Light dedication ceremony in memory of those who have passed away.